lab-antwerp-1/home/vocabulary/javascript/js-vocabulary.md

      A Method is a command that tells how an object is to be acted upon.

+## Lint

+     Lint is a catchall phrase that describes formal blemishes in the code, as well as deviations from an agreed upon 'standard' syntax.
+It is important to note that lint will not prevent your code from running.
+     It is an issue because lint will make your code difficult for other developers to read and understand.

+## Linting

+     Linting is the process of enforcing clean and uniform syntax and keeping code free of lint (see above).

 ## Object

      An Object is something that exists such as the HTML Document, the browser window, or the date and time.
 An object can also be something that you create through a function.